Kyle Lewis Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

+- The Pirates pitching staff is 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Pirates have the 18th-ranked team ERA among all MLB pitching staffs (4.40).
+- The Pirates' 4.44 team ERA ranks 21st across all MLB pitching staffs.

-- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (90 total, one per game).
+- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (91 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.